salokhiddinusmonovich/salokhiddinusmonovich/README.md

-- 👋 Hi, I’m @salokhiddinusmonovich
-- 👀 I’m interested in ...
+Hi 👋, I'm Salokhiddin
+A passionate Software Engineer.
+I love to learn new Technology.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Machine Learning and Deep Learning.

-- 💞️ I’m looking to collaborate on ...
+👨‍💻 All of my projects are available at my portfolio

+💬 Ask me about Web Development.

-- 📫 How to reach me ...
+📫 How to reach me usmonovsalokhiddin@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-- 👨🏼‍💻 I love coding and learning new things
+⚡ Fun fact I love errors.
+It teaches the tech more details.